abuob/yanice/README.md

   <img alt="yanice-visualization-example" src="https://raw.githubusercontent.com/abuob/yanice/master/resources/yanice-visualize-example.png">
 </p>

-###Assumptions & Caveats:
+### Assumptions & Caveats:
-* The dependencies between the projects inside the repository can be modeled as a directed acyclic graph (DAG)
+* The dependencies between the projects inside the repository can be modeled as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG)
 * This DAG is known and is described in a `yanice.json`-file
-* Yanice will not read any file inside the repository (except its configuration - the aforementioned `yanice.json`)
+* Yanice will _not_ read any file inside the repository (except its configuration - the aforementioned `yanice.json`)
-* Yanice will therefore _not_ automatically detect dependencies via, for example, detecting imports
+* Yanice will therefore _not_ automatically detect dependencies via, for example, detecting imports.
+Enabling this via optional plugins is on the roadmap though (see below)
 * Yanice works best for small- to medium-sized repositories (<50 projects), the dependencies between the projects have to be defined manually, which _can_ get cumbersome with increasing size
-* Due to the design philosophy of not reading/touching any files inside the repository, yanice can technically be used for any kind of repository, no matter the technology/languages used.
+* Due to the design philosophy of not reading/touching any files inside the repository, yanice can technically be used for any kind of repository, no matter the technology/languages used
-* In it's current form, yanice only detects changes between the current working tree (w/o uncommitted changes) and a given git-ref (commitSHA, HEAD, branch...).
+* In its current form, yanice only detects changes between the current working tree (w/o uncommitted changes) and a given git-ref (commitSHA, HEAD, branch...).
-Metadata about last command executions are _not_ stored or considered in any other way (see roadmap below).
-To achieve incremental builds for e.g. CI-purposes, retrieve the commit of the last successful build or e.g. the target-branch of a PR, and compare to that.
+Metadata about last command executions are _not_ stored or considered in any other way.
+To achieve incremental builds for e.g. CI-purposes, retrieve the commit of the last successful build or e.g. the target-branch of a PR, and compare to that

 ## Example
-###Configuration
+### Configuration
 The complete version of the `yanice.json` used for this example can be found here: [example-yanice.json](https://github.com/abuob/yanice/blob/master/src/config/__test/fixtures/readme-example-yanice.json)

 The example corresponds to the graph in the picture above. `project-A` for example is defined as follows: